Play Dead (2022 film)

-Play Dead is a 2022 American horror thriller film directed by Patrick Lussier and written by Simon Boyes and Adam Mason.
+Play Dead is a 2022 American horror thriller film directed by Patrick Lussier, and written by Simon Boyes and Adam Mason.
 The film stars Bailee Madison and Jerry O'Connell.
-The plot follows Criminology student Chloe who fakes her own death to break into a morgue, in order to retrieve a piece of evidence that ties her younger brother to a crime gone wrong.
+The film's plot follows Criminology student Chloe (Bailee Madison) who fakes her own death to break into a morgue in order to retrieve a piece of evidence that ties her younger brother to a crime gone wrong.